Things to do in Taormina: the Best Places to Visit and Highlights

 You can reach Isola Bella on foot in half an hour from the top of Taormina (going back will be harder on your legs!) or by car (good luck to find a parking space nearby!).

 This cove is simply stunning, with its pebble beach and crystal clear waters.
-On the spot, there are many activities available to you: snorkeling, diving, boat ride, jet ski rental or simply relaxing.

 The 6 Best Things to Do Around Taormina

 Located 5km from Taormina, the small village of Castelmola is worth a visit for its ruined medieval castle and its charming little streets.

 In the village and from the castle, there are some of the best sightseeing points on the valley below and on Etna.
 Don’t forget to taste the almond wine, a speciality of the village.